parvaneh-soleimany/ViTPose_classification/README.md

 ## Limitations and Improvements

 Speaking of the CNN limitations, I can mention CNNs typically require large amounts of labeled training data (thousands of images for each class) to perform well.
-Acquiring and labeling large datasets can be expensive and time-consuming, especially for specific domains or niche applications.
+Acquiring and labeling large datasets can be expensive and time-consuming, especially for specific domains.
 In our experiment we could feed reasonable amount of input data to the model but it is not always the case.
 In scenarios where obtaining a large labeled dataset is challenging, techniques such as transfer learning, data augmentation, and semi-supervised learning can be employed to make the most of the available data and improve the model's performance.